spotsh/roundcube-calendar-caldav/README.md

     $config['calendar_ical_debug'] = true;
     ```

-* If you find any bugs, please fill an issue in our <a href="https://gitlab.awesome-it.de/kolab/roundcube-plugins/issues">bug tracker</a>.
+* If you find any bugs, please fill an issue in our [bug tracker](https://gitlab.awesome-it.de/kolab/roundcube-plugins/issues).

 License
 =======